International Employee Services

 The Exchange Visitor Program promotes mutual understanding between people of the United States and the people of other countries through educational and cultural exchange.

 The J-1 Exchange Visitor visa allows foreign nationals to come to the University to teach, study, and conduct research.
-If you are interested in sponsoring a J-1 Exchange Visitor, please use the links below for more information.
+If you are interested in sponsoring a J-1 Exchange Visitor, please visit the International Student and Scholar Services Office:

 The University uses the H-1B program to employ foreign workers in specialty occupations that require theoretical or technical expertise in specialized fields.
 The University Counsel’s Office prepares the necessary Department of Labor (DOL) and U.S. Citizenship and Immigration Services (USCIS) documents to seek H-1B status.

 TN (Trade NAFTA) status is a temporary professional non-immigrant classification for citizens from Canada and Mexico only.
 This visa is granted based on a job offer in the U.S. (see sample of TN job offer letter), proof of the individual's qualifications for the position, and an application presented at the port-of-entry.
 The TN status will be granted for 3 years at a time, and is renewable indefinitely.
 There is a specific list of occupations that are eligible for the TN status.
 Most occupations on a university campus are included on this list.
 All occupations require the minimum of a baccalaureate degree or the foreign equivalent.